sanjaikumarv/interview-preparation-docs/Javascript.md

 ## Loops

+Loops used to execute a block of code repeatedly based on specific conditions

 * for loop : The for loop is a control structure that repeats a block of code a specific number of times.
 It requires three statements: initialization, condition, and iteration.

 *  while loop : The while loop executes a block of code as long as a specified condition is true